babel/minify/README.md

 - babili is consumable via API, CLI, or babel preset.

 ## Why
-Current tools don't support targeting the latest version of ecmascript. (yet)
+Current tools don't support targeting the latest version of ECMAScript. (yet)
-- Babili can because it is just a set of babel plugins and babel already understands new syntax with our parser [babylon](https://github.com/babel/babylon).
+- Babili can because it is just a set of Babel plugins, and Babel already understands new syntax with our parser [Babylon](https://github.com/babel/babylon).
 - When it's possible to only target browsers that support newer ES features, code sizes can be smaller because you don't have to transpile and then minify.

 ```js